CONTEMPORARY TECHNOPOLITICAL ESCHATOLOGIES

 2.1 – Singularity

-One would do better to ask oneself why this book, with the ‘good news’ it claims to bring, has become such a media gadget, and why it is all the rage in the ideological supermarkets of a worried West where it is bought up just as, at the first rumors of war, people buy sugar and oil, when there is any left.
+One would do better to ask oneself why this book, with the ‘good news’ it claims to bring, has become such a media gadget, and why it is all the rage in the ideological supermarkets of a worried West, where it is bought up just as, at the first rumors of war, people buy sugar and oil, when there is any left.
 Why this amplification by the media?
-And how is it that a discourse of this type is sought out by those who celebrate the triumph of liberal capitalism and its predestined alliance with liberal democracy only in order to hide, and first of all from themselves, the fact that this triumph has never been so critical, fragile, threatened, even in certain regards catastrophic, and in sum bereaved?
+And how is it that a discourse of this type is sought out by those who celebrate the triumph of liberal capitalism and its predestined alliance with liberal democracy, only in order to hide—and first of all from themselves—the fact that this triumph has never been so critical, fragile, threatened, even in certain regards catastrophic, and, in sum, bereaved?
 (Derrida, 1994, p.
-85).
+85)

 Singularities are turning points and points of inflection; bottlenecks, knots, foyers, and centers; points of fusion, condensation, and boiling; points of tears and joy, sickness and health, hope and anxiety, ‘sensitive’ points.
 The singularity belongs to another dimension than that of denotation, manifestation, or signification.
-It is essentially pre-individual, non-personal, and a-conceptual.
-(Deleuze, 1990, p.
+It is essentially pre-individual, non-personal, and a-conceptual (Deleuze, 1990, p.
 52).

 2.2 – Anthropotechnical condition